 Certified Investigating History Professional Development Providers

-The following professional development providers have been certified to provide Investigating History professional development during the 2023-24 school year.
+The following professional development providers have been certified to provide Investigating History professional development.
 Certified providers have received training in the Investigating History curriculum and instructional approach and received DESE approval on their professional development offerings.
-While DESE-developed agendas and materials for Investigating History professional development will be posted free of charge alongside the materials in June, we strongly recommend that districts partner with a certified professional development provider in order to leverage these providers' existing expertise in Investigating History's content, pedagogy, and design.
+While DESE-developed agendas and materials for Investigating History professional development are posted free of charge alongside the materials, we strongly recommend that districts partner with a certified professional development provider in order to leverage these providers' existing expertise in Investigating History's content, pedagogy, and design.

 Most certified providers (except where otherwise noted) have a statewide master service agreement designed to streamline the procurement process for schools and districts choosing to work with them.
 Please contact Nechama Goldberg for more information about how to use this agreement.